Review Solicitations and Complete Registrations

 Required Registrations

-To apply for these funding opportunities, a company must complete five required registrations.
+To apply for these funding opportunities, a company must complete four required registrations.
 Registrations are free and the process can take 6-8 weeks, so it is important to begin the registration process as early as possible.
-All registrations must be completed prior to the submission of an application:
+All the following registrations must be completed prior to the submission of an application:

 Additional details about each registration can be found on the NIH SEED site.